Kelechi-Okezie/Kelechi-Okezie/README.md

-- 👋 Hi, I’m @Kelechi-Okezie
+- 👋 Hi, I’m @Kelechi-Okezie.
+I’m a Business Intelligence Data Analyst with a keen interest in Health/clinical data.
-- 👀 I’m interested in Data Analysis
+- 👀 I pride myself as a data enthusiast who loves to dig deep into data using the necessary combination of tools to unravel insights.
-- 🌱 I’m currently learning Advanced SQL, R and Python
+- 🌱 I’m skilled in SQL, Excel, Tableau, Power BI, R and Python
-- 💞️ I’m looking to collaborate on freelance data analysis projects
+- 💞️ I’m looking to help businesses/organizations grow by tracking relevant metrics and KPIs
 - 📫 How to reach me (email: kayceeokezie@gmail.com)

 <!---